Wesoamo500/alx-low_level_programming/0x02-functions_nested_loops/README.md

-4-isalpha.c: prints 1 if character is alpha or 0 otherwise 5-sign.c: returns and print the sign of a number 6-abs.c: compute the absolute value for any given integer
+4-isalpha.c: prints 1 if character is alpha or 0 otherwise 5-sign.c: returns and print the sign of a number 6-abs.c: compute the absolute value for any given integer 7-print_last_digit.c: print  the last didit of a num